andresebr/kumodd/docs/guide/How-to-Verify-Data.md

 ### Verify Local Data Without Accessing Google Drive

-To review accuracy of the data and metadata using previously downloaded metadata, use the "-verify" or "-V" option.
+To review accuracy of the data and metadata using previously downloaded metadata, use the __-verify__ option.
 This does not read data from Google Drive, but rather re-reads the previously saved YAML metadata on disk, and confirms whether the files' MD5, size, Last Modified, and Last Accessed time are correct.
 This also confirms whether the MD5 of the metadata match the previously recorded MD5.